 You might want to use this guide with the guide “Mendacity…is not an American Value.”
 The following are some resources that address mendacity.

 In order to fully understand issues surrounding government accountability and mendacity, it is important that the group members understand the system of checks and balances in the United States government.
 Below are some links to various guides that can help explain how the system works.
-Also, now would be a good time to review our Internet research guide in our Other Resources page on the website.
+Also, now would be a good time to review some resources on information literacy.